KubbyDev/AutonomousRobot/README.md

 # Autonomous Robot

+## Note on the current progress of the project

+This is only the version 1 of the robot.
+I think the software could work, but there are 2 major hardware problems.
+The ultrasonic sensor is not anywhere near accurate enough, and it will probably work a lot better if I can have more than one point (currently I only have the distance to the first obstacle in front of the robot).
+A lidar could work well for that.
+The second problem is the accuracy of the positioning system.
+This version doesn't have any feedback, it only knows when and for how much time the motors where powered.
+It works pretty well for the first few seconds but quickly desynchronizes from reality.
+I should add encoders on the wheels.
+Also the communication between the Arduino and the ESP and between the ESP and the phone are slow, I should try to improve on that (Maybe use TCP instead of HTTP for the ESP-phone).
+Lastly, the Arduino is a bit underpowered to calculate paths, even with A* pathfinding.
+I can maybe replace it with a Teensy or use the ESP or a Raspberry pi for these high level things.

+## Demo

 This project is a robot that uses an ultrasonic sensor and an Arduino to create a 2D map of its environment.
 It is then able to use this 2D map to move from one point to another using pathfinding.
 To be controlled, the robot's ESP8266 hosts a Wifi network that the user can connect to using a smartphone app.
 The app requests and displays the 2D map of the robot and its expected position in the map.
 The user can then click on the place he wants the robot to move to.

-## Demo

 For the moment the obstacle avoiding doesn't work and the map updating is really bad.
 But I managed to get the communication and the navigation working so I made this short demo video
 [![Demo 1 - Navigation](https://res.cloudinary.com/marcomontalbano/image/upload/v1580560084/video_to_markdown/images/youtube--F6cUCP5h3g4-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=F6cUCP5h3g4 "Demo 1 - Navigation")